 Tue, 07/08/2014 - 11:57am

-The Allegheny County Bar Foundtion will be hosting the 17th Annual Fellows Grand Reception & Dinner on Tuesday, September 16, 2014 at 5:30 p.m. at the LeMont.
+The Allegheny County Bar Foundtion will be hosting the 17th Annual Fellows Grand Reception & Dinner on Tuesday, September 16, 2014 at 5:30 p.m. at the LeMont Restaurant on Mount Washington.
 The Fellows Grand Reception & Dinner is held to honor and celebrate attorneys who are committed to public service and pro bono, and who uphold the highest level of professionalism.
-Each year, a new class of Fellows and Young Lawyer Fellows is inducted at the dinner, and the annual Pro Bono Achievement Awards are presented.
-This year's event will feature guest speaker Detective Deirdri Fishel, a court-recognized expert on domestic violence.
-More Information will be posted on the ACBF website when details are finalized.
+Each year, a new class of Fellows and Young Lawyer Fellows is inducted at the dinner.
+The program also features the presentation of the annual Edward G. O’Connor Award and the annual Pro Bono Achievement Awards.
+Keynote speaker will be Deirdri Fishel, Centre County Domestic Violence Detective.
+Fishel is the narrator of “Telling Amy’s Story”, a documentary which chronicles the events leading up to a 2001 domestic violence homicide in State College.
+Cost: $75 (Fellows); $90 (non-Fellows) To register for the event, please contact Erin Rhodes at 412-402-6641 or email@example.com.
+More Information is available on the ACBF website.